tomikuusik/ids-project/report-1.md

 # Business understanding
 ### Background
 News can be catalysts for stock market fluctuations or the other way around.
 The hypothesis is that some keywords in news headlines can predict market movement trends e.g "Oil prices rise to record levels" would correlate with the rise energy market stocks (in this case the keywords "oil" and "rise" would be the words).
-However correctly identifying such keywords is very difficult because the keywords do not always lead to market movement and correctly determining such keywords need more situational awareness which can be hard to achive with machine learning.
+However correctly identifying such keywords is very difficult because the keywords do not always lead to market movement and correctly determining such keywords need more situational awareness which can be hard to achieve with machine learning.
 Hence the aim of the task is to determine if such model can be trained and if this task is possible.

 ### Business goals
 1. Determine if a model that can predict stock market movement based on news headlines can be trained